softavail/Push-Notification-SDK/ios/README.md

 SCG Push SDK
 ===

 # Pre-requirements
-Configured project used Xcode
+Configure your project to use Xcode.

-# SDK Download and Install
+# SDK Installation
-## Download

-> TODO: way to distribute the SDK

 ## Install

-> TODO: way to distribute the SDK
-Drag the SCGPush.framework file to the project in Xcode
+Drag the SCGPush.framework file to the project in Xcode.

-Than:
+Then:

 > Import library